 Be warned that there's a non-native "salsify impersonator" loose, namely vipergrass.

 In my neighborhood, this plant seems to specialize in growing out of cracks in the sidewalks.
-For me, its signature feature is how it's "toothy all over."
+For me, its signature feature is how the leaves are "toothy all over."

 Cocklebur (Xanthium strumarium)